stennettm/historical/README.md

 - `connection`: Provide a mongoose connection for the historical collection.
 Defaults to your schema's connection.
 - `primaryKeyName`: Provide your schema's primary key name.
 Defaults to `_id`.
 - `primaryKeyType`: Provide your schema's primary key type.
 Defaults to your schema's primary key field configuration.
 - `mongoose`: DEPRECATED.
 Mongoose is now a peer dependency.
-Providing the mongoose package when using global plugins such as `mongoose-q` or similar is no longer required.

 ```javascript
 var mongoose  = require('mongoose'),